 According to Reuters, KATMANDU, Nepal, on May 31, 1970, a British climber was killed on Annapurna I in the Himalayas.
 He had been assisting two other climbers in making the first ascent of the mountain’s south face.
 Ian Clough, who was thirty years old at the time, fell away in an icefall three days after

 Duncan "Dougal" Curdy MacSporran Haston was a Scottish climber who was known for his many accomplishments in the Himalayas, the Alps, and the British Isles.
 He was born on April 19, 1940, and passed away on January 17, 1977.
 Before his death in an avalanche while skiing above Leysin, he served as the director of the International School of Mountaineering in Leysin, Switzerland, beginning in 1967.
 He remained in this position until the time of his passing.
-According to what they stated, he left this place by himself yesterday to go skiing above Leysin, with the intention of coming back the same evening.
+According to what they stated, he left this place by himself the previous day to go skiing above Leysin, with the intention of coming back the same evening.
 After his failure to appear, a search and rescue operation was initiated, and his footprints were found to be associated with an avalanche that had occurred the day before at the Solacyre ski lift near the slopes.
 After searching through the hard-packed slide with rescue dogs, teams were able to locate his corpse buried in the snow.
 Haston had his secondary education at West Calder High School.
 He was born in Currie, which is located on the suburbs of Edinburgh.
 At an early stage in his career, he collaborated with Robin Smith to climb a number of new routes in Scotland.
 The two were able to establish themselves as potential stars through the use of routes such as "The Bat on the Carn Dearg Buttress of Ben Nevis."
 In 1962, Smith was killed in a tragic accident.
 Haston was given a sentence of sixty days in jail in 1965, one month before to his rise to the position of Harlin Direct on the Eiger.
 He was found guilty of driving under the influence of alcohol and causing the death of an 18-year-old student.
-Haston lived on to fulfill the vow he had made in his youth.
-As
+Haston lived on to fulfill the vow he had made in his

 Duncan “Dougal” Curdy MacSporran Haston was a Scottish climber who was known for his many accomplishments in the Himalayas, the Alps, and the British Isles.
 He was born on April 19, 1940, and passed away on January 17, 1977.
 Before his death in an avalanche while skiing above Leysin, he served as the director of